 |1112-S||The Lord's Prayer||Sunbeam S 101 B|

-The six numbers by the Marl Young Orchestra all seem to involve the same musicians, although the trombones lay out on the third session.
-The detailed solo credits on the original Sunbeam labels have done most of the work of identification for us: all of the musicians are named one place or another except the 3rd trumpeter, the 2nd trombonist, and the drummer.
-Charles Walton informed us that his drum teacher, Oliver Coleman, told him about recording with Little Miss Cornshucks for Sunbeam.
-Coleman was a veteran of Earl Hines' big band and had also worked in a band led by Ray Nance (before Nance left Chicago to join Duke Ellington in December 1940).
+The six numbers by the Marl Young Orchestra all seem to involve the same musicians, except the trombones lay out on the third session.
+The detailed solo credits on the original Sunbeam labels have done most of the work of identification for us: every musicians is named one place or another except the 3rd trumpeter, the 2nd trombonist, and the drummer.
+The late Charles Walton informed us that his drum teacher, Oliver Coleman, told him about recording with Little Miss Cornshucks for Sunbeam.
+Oliver Coleman was a veteran of Earl Hines' big band and had also worked in a band led by Ray Nance (before Nance left Chicago to join Duke Ellington in December 1940).
 After his Sunbeam sessions, Coleman would record on Eddie Johnson's studio sessions for Chess in 1951 and 1952.

 Marl Young (p, dir, arr); Melvin Moore (tp); Nick Cooper (tp); unidentified (tp); Johnny Avant (tb); unidentified (tb); Nat Jones (as); Frank Derrick (as); Moses Gant (ts); Rail Wilson (b); Oliver Coleman (d); Bob McFerrin (voc).